chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - (upcoming) `---` **(free comments)**: Turns the comment into an markdown hr (`---`).

 ℹ️ **multi-line-annotations** only work in highlights for now, but not yet in free comments.

-### Underlines (upcoming)
-- `+`: Merge with previous highlight and puts a "(…)" in between.
-Used for jumping sections on the same page.
-If jumping across pages, both Pages will be included in the citation.
-- `++`: Merge with previous highlight.
-Used for continuing a highlight on the next page.
-Both Pages will be included in the citation.

 ## Extra Features
 - When using Obsidian, the wikilink is also copied to the clipboard